magento/devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 This phase builds the codebase and runs hooks in the `build` section of `.magento.app.yaml`.
 The default Magento build hook is the `magento-cloud:build` command and performs the following:

 -  Applies patches located in `vendor/magento/ece-patches`, as well as optional, project-specific patches in `m2-hotfixes`
--  Regenerates code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration (that is, the `var/generation` and `var/di` directories) using `php bin/magento setup:di:compile`.
+-  Regenerates code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration (that is, the `var/generation` and `var/di` directories) using `bin/magento setup:di:compile`.
 -  Checks if the [`app/etc/config.php`]({{ page.baseurl }}/cloud/live/sens-data-over.html) file exists in the codebase.
 Magento auto-generates this file it does not detect it during the build phase and includes a list of modules and extensions.
 If it exists, the build phase continues as normal, compresses static files using `gzip`, and deploys the files, which reduces downtime in the deployment phase.
 Refer to [Magento build options]({{ site.baseurl }}/guides/v2.1/cloud/env/variables-build.html) to learn about customizing or disabling file compression.

     {:.bs-callout .bs-callout-info}